Flexible Financing & Support For Small Business

 After serving on the board of directors for Community Futures Peterborough for two years, Gail stepped up to the Executive Director role in January 2018.
-Gail is a risk taker and a seasoned entrepreneur who has insights into profit and loss.
+Gail is a risk-taker and a seasoned entrepreneur who has insights into profit and loss.
 She uses her wealth of experience to consult with local businesses on finance and growth strategies.

-Business & Loans Officer
+Business & Loans Manager